 Normally, all fees paid will not be refunded unless you are under one of the following situations:

-All Year-1 entering students of the self-financed undergraduate programmes are required to pay the tuition fee for the first semester before registration.
+All Year-1 entering students of the self-financed undergraduate programme are required to pay the tuition fee for the first semester before registration.
 The first semester tuition fee is equivalent to 12 credit points (i.e. the minimum number of credit points to be taken in a semester for full-time undergraduate students).
 The fee once paid is non-refundable.
 If students decide to take more than 12 credit points in the first semester, additional tuition fee on credit basis will be charged after the completion of Add / Drop period of the first semester.

-Students of self-financed programmes will not be considered for transfer to any UGC-funded programmes during their whole period of studies at the University.
+Students of self-financed programme will not be considered for transfer to any UGC-funded programmes during their whole period of studies at the University.
 If they wish to study a UGC-funded programme, they have to apply via JUPAS or Non-JUPAS route where appropriate.

 Applicants, except for those admitted to senior year, with eligible HKALE/IB/GCE AL and 13 years of schooling or holding a HD/AD qualification with a GPA 3.0 or above will be granted one of the following block credit transfers: